OAI/OpenAPI-Specification/CONTRIBUTING.md

 Schema changes are made on the same branch, but can be released independently.
 When making a specification change for a new minor or major release that has a schema impact, including the schema change in the PR is preferred.
 Patch releases cannot contain changes that _require_ a schema update.

+### Branch roles

+* `main` is used to publish finished work and hold the authoritative versions of general documentation such as this document, which can be merged out to other branches as needed.
+The `src` tree is ***not*** present on `main`.
+* `dev` is the primary branch for working with the `src` tree, which is kept up-to-date with the most recent release on the most recent minor (X.Y) release line, and serves as the base for each new minor release line.
+Development infrastructure that is not needed on `main` is maintained here, and can be merged out to other non-`main` branches as needed.
+* `vX.Y-dev` is the minor release line development branch for X.Y, including both the initial X.Y.0 minor version and all subsequent X.Y.Z patch versions.
+All PRs are made to oldest active `vX.Y-dev` branch to which the change is relevant, and then merged forward as shown in the diagram further down in this document.
+* `vX.Y.Z-rel` is the release branch for an X.Y.Z release (including when Z == 0).
+It exists primarily for `git mv`-ing `src/oas.md` to the appropriate `versions/X.Y.Z.md` location before merging back to `main`, and can also be used for any emergency post-release fixes that come up, such as when a 3rd party changes URLs in a way that breaks published links.

 ### Using forks

 All work **MUST be done on a fork**, using a branch from the _earliest relevant and [active](#active-branches)_ `vX.Y-dev` branch, and then submitted as a PR to that `vX.Y-dev` branch.